ACIP’s New Recommendation Regarding Pertussis Vaccine and Pregnant Women

 It’s important to note that in addition to the 15 voting members, the ACIP also includes 8 other members who represent various federal agencies that have a responsibility for immunization programs in the U.S., along with 30 non-voting representatives of liaison organizations that bring related immunization expertise.
 All members and representatives who serve on the Committee do so voluntarily and that throughout the year, ACIP members participate in special work groups to stay up –to-date on specific vaccines and vaccine safety information.
 Additional, ACIP meetings are open to the public and available online via webcast so that anyone who may be interested can gain insight into how these recommendations are made.

-If you have questions regarding the role of the ACIP and any of their most recent recommendations, let us know at email@example.com.
-We will do our best to contact one of the ACIP members in an effort to address them.
+If you have questions regarding the role of the ACIP and any of their most recent recommendations, let us know at firstname.lastname@example.org.
+You can also learn more on our Vaccinate Your Family website.